jonathanyeong/personal-website-content/blog-redesign-v3.md

 During the build phase, I deviated a little from my design.
 Thankfully, I don't need to be perfect during design because I'm the one building it.

-I want to highlight some key changes in this build.
-But before I can get cracking.
-I have to undo my past decisions:
+Before I highlight some key changes in this build, I need to undo my past decisions:

 - I removed Tailwind and rolled my own CSS.
-No shade against Tailwind.
-But I want to learn CSS, not Tailwind.
+No shade against Tailwind, but I want to learn CSS, not Tailwind.
 - I reintroduced my blog posts hierarchy with `/writing`.
-I thought it looked cool to have a flat hierarchy.
-But it felt odd with file based routing.
+I thought it looked cool to have a flat hierarchy, but it felt awkward with file based routing.
 - I retired my logo that I've had for years.
-It still lives as a favicon, but I felt like it clashed with the rest of the design.
+I felt like it clashed with the new design.
+Although, it still lives on as a favicon.

-Onto the key changes!
 ### Light Dark Theme

 It's been a while since I've written CSS.
 And there's been so many cool things since I've last touched it.
 The CSS [`light-dark` function](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/light-dark) is one of those things.